ARCHIVED-mean-stack/session-3/README.md

 #MEAN Session Three

+The completed scripting and sushi files are located [here](http://daniel.deverell.com/mean-fall-2016/session-3-master-done.zip).
+Don't forget to run `npm install` from the terminal on each directory.

 ##A Simple Gulp Workflow

 Today we abandon Koala and enable SASS and browser refresh using Gulp.
 We will be using [Node's Package Manager](https://www.npmjs.com/) (NPM) extensively.
 Make sure that Node, Ruby and GIT are installed first.